nhsx/dna-risk-predict/docs/usage.md

 ## Configuration
 DNAttend utilises a single configuration file, in YAML, which documents all model parameter and ensure reproducibility of the analysis.
 The `dnattend simulate` command writes an example documented configuration file that the user can use as a template.
-A copy of this file is shown below and available to download [here](./README_files/config.yaml).
+A copy of this file is shown below and available to download as `config.yaml` in the `assets` folder.

 ```YAML
 input: DNAttend-example.csv    # Path to input data (Mandatory).